 Key Stage 5

-The KS5 Pastoral Team consists of Mrs Holden, Mrs Pulling, Miss Buxton and Mr Dent.
+The KS5 Pastoral Team consists of Mrs Holden, Mrs Pulling, Mr Dent and Dr Simha.
 Each member of the team has their own specific role, as well as dealing with day-to-day issues in the Key Stage as and when they arise.

 Mrs Holden’s focus is particularly on academic support and the UCAS process.
 Additionally, Mrs Holden will support those students who have opted for the Early Entry Pathway.

-Mrs Pulling has been part of the Malton School family for the last 12 years, working in a pastoral capacity.
-Her role within Sixth Form is to support students academically, socially and emotionally.
+Mrs Pulling’s role within Sixth Form is to support students academically, socially and emotionally.
 Mrs Pulling will also provide specific support to those students who have opted for the Higher Vocational Pathway.
-Miss Buxton job shares with Mrs Pulling, supporting students on those days when Mrs Pulling isn’t in school.

-As Head of Guidance, Mr Dent is able to provide students with a tailored ongoing plan of support to help ensure they achieve their ambitions when they leave us aged 18.
-The process starts at the beginning of year 12 and continues throughout Year 13.
-Mr Dent will play a particularly important role if you choose the Enhanced Pathway.
+As Heads of Guidance, Mr Dent and Dr Simha are able to provide students with a tailored ongoing plan of support to help ensure they achieve their ambitions when they leave us aged 18.
+The process starts at the beginning of Year 12 and continues throughout Year 13.
+Mr Dent and Dr Simha will play a particularly important role if you choose the Enhanced Pathway.

 The Pastoral Team are supported in their work by the Sixth Form Tutors.

 The Wellbeing in Mind Team have put together some useful resources to help parents support their child’s wellbeing outside of school.
 This includes tips for all of us for looking after our general wellbeing as well as covering the main areas of concern for young people: low mood, anxiety, self-harm, self-esteem, stress and sleep.
 You can access this information here.